Unosquare-CoE-JavaScript/sebastian-rodriguez/books/drive_daniel_pink.md

 > “Intrinsic motivation is of great importance for all economic activities.
 It is inconceivable that people are motivated solely or even mainly by external incentives.”
 >
 > - Pink, Daniel H..
 Drive (pp. 26-27).
 Penguin Publishing Group.
 Kindle Edition.

+##### How We Do What We Do

+> Begin with complexity.
+Behavioral scientists often divide what we do on the job or learn in school into two categories: “algorithmic” and “heuristic.”
+An algorithmic task is one in which you follow a set of established instructions down a single pathway to one conclusion.
+That is, there’s an algorithm for solving it.
+A heuristic task is the opposite.
+Precisely because no algorithm exists for it, you have to experiment with possibilities and devise a novel solution.
+>
+> - Pink, Daniel H..
+Drive (p.
+27).
+Penguin Publishing Group.
+Kindle Edition.

+> Just as oxen and then forklifts replaced simple physical labor, computers are replacing simple intellectual labor.
+>
+> - Pink, Daniel H..
+Drive (p.
+28).
+Penguin Publishing Group.
+Kindle Edition.

+> The consulting firm McKinsey & Co. estimates that in the United States, only 30 percent of job growth now comes from algorithmic work, while 70 percent comes from heuristic work.9 A key reason: Routine work can be outsourced or automated; artistic, empathic, nonroutine work generally cannot.
+>
+> - Pink, Daniel H..
+Drive (p.
+28).
+Penguin Publishing Group.
+Kindle Edition.

+> The implications for motivation are vast.
+Researchers such as Harvard Business School’s Teresa Amabile have found that external rewards and punishments—both carrots and sticks—can work nicely for algorithmic tasks.
+But they can be devastating for heuristic ones.
+>
+> - Pink, Daniel H..
+Drive (pp. 28-29).
+Penguin Publishing Group.
+Kindle Edition.

+> “Intrinsic motivation is conducive to creativity; controlling extrinsic motivation is detrimental to creativity.”
+In other words, the central tenets of Motivation 2.0 may actually impair performance of the heuristic, right-brain work on which modern economies depend.
+>
+> - Pink, Daniel H..
+Drive (p.
+29).
+Penguin Publishing Group.
+Kindle Edition.

+> Partly because work has become more creative and less routine, it has also become more enjoyable.
+That, too, scrambles Motivation 2.0’s assumptions.
+This operating system rests on the belief that work is not inherently enjoyable—which is precisely why we must coax people with external rewards and threaten them with outside punishment.
+>
+> - Pink, Daniel H..
+Drive (p.
+29).
+Penguin Publishing Group.
+Kindle Edition.

+> Routine, not-so-interesting jobs require direction; nonroutine, more interesting work depends on self-direction.
+One business leader, who didn’t want to be identified, said it plainly.
+When he conducts job interviews, he tells prospective employees: “If you need me to motivate you, I probably don’t want to hire you.”
+>
+> TO RECAP, Motivation 2.0 suffers from three compatibility problems.
+It doesn’t mesh with the way many new business models are organizing what we do—because we’re intrinsically motivated purpose maximizers, not only extrinsically motivated profit maximizers.
+>
+> - Pink, Daniel H..
+Drive (pp. 30-31).
+Penguin Publishing Group.
+Kindle Edition.